The Saint Pyrenees is a designer hybrid bred from the Great Pyrenees and Saint Bernard.

 These dogs have a protective streak, but they’re gentle giants through and through.

 Despite that though, it’s still important to consider the characteristics of both genders of the Saint Pyrenees, so you can enter into owning this dog from the best basis of knowledge.

-Males of this breed, as with most dog breeds, tend to be larger than females – although exceptions definitely exist.
+Males of this breed, as with most dog breeds, tend to be larger than females – although exceptions exist.